Key points

 Getting a splinter out doesn’t have to be a painful process.
 Depending on where the splinter is and how deep it goes, you may be able to get it out of your skin by yourself.
 However, if you’re feeling iffy or suspect that the wound may be infected, take out the guesswork and book an appointment at one of Solv's urgent care centers.

-What is the fastest way to remove a splinter?
+What is a splinter?

 Should I go to the doctor if I can’t get my splinter out?